Author Graham J. Darling: Fiction

 - “Stood out for me… beautiful in its simplicity” (Sepiidae: The Right Venue).

 - “Cleverly deconstructing the Mars of Edgar Rice Burroughs” (Martian Migraine Press).

 - “Stayed with me… a powerful prose poem that brilliantly brings to life a faraway world with vivid, alien imagery” (Benito Corral Reviews).

-- “Pages completely subvert their source material” (Lisa’s Reviews).
+- “[Among] standouts… which, in just a few pages, completely subvert their source material” (Lisa’s Reviews).

 - “Made my brain hurt… I like it” (OBIR Magazine).